 Maui Electric Bike Rental, RideSmart Maui, Maui Sun Riders, and Kimo’s Electric Bikes offer rentals from several locations in Lahaina, Kihei, Paia, Kapalua, and Makawao.

 Electric bikes are easy to ride, and you can typically travel up to 40 miles on a single charge.
 With a power assist, you can easily tackle hills and trails and ride much further than you can walk.

 The controls on the bike show the battery level, so you’ll never need to worry about battery juice.

 Rental companies will provide you with helmets, locks, and maps with suggestions on where to ride.
 With no set schedule, you can lock the bike and hike, swim, shop, or stop for lunch whenever you want.

 Maui has wide bike paths on its major highways, providing an extra level of safety.

 Kimo’s Electric Bikes (part of Boss Frogs) offers an e-bike and snorkel package if you want to snorkel during your ride.
 Your rental will include snorkel gear and saddlebags on the e-bike to carry it.
 They have two rental locations in Maui.
-You can read about our review here.
+You can read about our e-bike experience.